Programming on Cape Town TV

 When a proposal is accepted, the producer is provided with a Guarantee of Broadcast letter.
 This letter is valid for 6 months and commits CTV to broadcasting the programme once it is produced.
 The letter may be used by the producer to raise finance for the show.

-CTV will provide the necessary documentation required by prospective sponsors such as the channel’s viewership figures, audience demographics, broadcast signal footprint, etc. You may wish to meet with the Sales Department who will talk you through the sponsorship rights.
+Cape Town TV will provide the necessary documentation required by prospective sponsors such as the channel’s viewership figures, audience demographics, broadcast signal footprint, etc. You may wish to meet with the Sales Department who will talk you through the sponsorship rights.
 From time to time CTV will run workshops for independent producer based on assessed needs to provide them with the information they require in order to build financially viable productions.

 When the necessary resources have been procured for production the producer may then enter into a Broadcast Agreement with the channel.
 This document sets out the terms of the agreement between the producer and the channel for airing the programme/series, the level of payment required, etc.

-CTV will ensure, through the selection of programming, that:
+Cape Town TV will ensure, through the selection of programming, that:

 - Programming reflects the widest diversity of people and interests in Cape Town, with a focus on mid-to-lower LSM audiences (although programmes targeting higher LSMs are also accepted).